jaspreetpanesar/simple_screen/README.md

 # SIMPLE SCREEN

-A simple wrapper around linux screen GNU to quickly start and reattach to screens without any hassle.
+A simple wrapper around linux screen GNU to simplify starting and resuming screen sessions.

 ## Getting Started
 The following examples will show you how to install and setup the simple_screen script to easily use it from the commandline.